UA-112830647-1

 • Travel Insurance (Essential – Should include emergency evacuation coverage while trekking up to 5500+ meters).

 This equipment list is only a guideline.
-We are pleased to offer our checklist for your references as below, however, you can choose from your preferred brands using your expertise.
-The necessary equipment and clothing as mentioned below can be easily purchased or hire at a reasonable price at stores in Thamel, Kathmandu.
+We are pleased to offer our checklist for your reference as below, however, you can choose from your preferred brands using your expertise.
+The necessary equipment and clothing as mentioned below can be easily purchased or hired at a reasonable price at stores in Thamel, Kathmandu.

 General Item